Secure communications

 • Select a particular client certificate, if the server is configured to request one.

-Citrix Workspace app for Windows supports the following cipher suites for TLS 1.2 protocol:
+Citrix Workspace app for Windows supports the following cipher suites for TLS 1.2 and 1.3 protocol:

 • TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384